hpcleuven/VscDocumentation/source/books.rst

 Books
 =====

-This is a very incomplete list, permantently under construction, of books about parallel computing.
+This is a very incomplete list, permanently under construction, of books about parallel computing.

 General